Mixed Breed Dogs

 About the Horgi

-The Horgi is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Horgi is best matched with experienced owners.
+The Horgi is a cross between the Siberian Husky and Pembroke Welsh Corgi.
+The Horgi is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Horgi is best matched with experienced owners.
 Typically standing 12 to 15 inches and weighing 20 to 50 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Horgi brings a distinct combination of traits that sets it apart.
 The Horgi is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Horgi loves being close to its people and forms strong bonds with every member of the household.